Bekalar/Complex-Numbers/README.md

 4.Division two complex numbers

 5.Comparing modules of two complex numbers
-6.De Moivre's formula for power and root for complex numbers
+6.De Moivre's formula for power and root of complex numbers